MELROSE VETERANS MEMORIAL MIDDLE SCHOOL

 Section 2.
 The Secretary, Treasurer, and standing committee chairpersons shall orally or by email communication, give their year’s reports to the membership at the annual meeting.
 Written reports, including detailed information concerning their year’s activities shall be given to the newly-elected Secretary, Treasurer, and chairpersons at this time.

-These by-laws may be amended by a two-thirds vote of members present at the annual business meeting or at a special meeting called for said purpose.
-Public notice of the meeting shall be given in writing to all members of the Organization at least ten days prior to the meeting.
+These by-laws may be amended by a two-thirds vote of Organization participants present at the annual business meeting or at a special meeting called for said purpose.
+Public notice of the meeting shall be given by email to all participants of the Organization at least ten days prior to the meeting.

 Robert’s Rules of Order shall govern the conduct of all meetings in all cases to which they are applicable, and in which they are not inconsistent with these By-Laws and any special rules of order the Organization may adopt.